Tips and tricks

 /Shift

-) to select all notes or clips in some time range:
+) to select all notes or clips in a time range:

 Resizing a group